By Denise Matthews

 It brings endless possibilities for business and Gibraltar.

 The internet has been awash with children and pets photobombing, Zoombombing, dodgy internet connections and garish memes of the new norm which have conceded empathy and humour to our days.
-On the bright side, aside from staying connected to the outside world, it has broadened the potential for unlimited participation which comes with endless possibilities for business and Gibraltar.
+On the bright side, aside from staying connected to the outside world, wired and wireless network solutions have broadened the potential for unlimited participation which comes with endless possibilities for businesses.

 As the World Health Organisation, European Union, Governments, leading tech companies such as Apple and Google all look towards Health Care Information Technology (HCIT) for solutions to the global pandemic that is Covid19, behind the scenes locally there are some amazing use cases that involve technology, innovation entrepreneurship, good causes and collaboration that deserve our attention.